vectara/vectara-docs/www/docs/api-reference/admin-apis/corpus/update-corpus-enablement.md

 import {Config} from '@site/docs/definitions.md';
 import {vars} from '@site/static/variables.json';

-The Update Corpus Enablement API lets you enable or disable a corpus.
+The Update Corpus API lets you enable or disable a corpus.
 This is useful to manage the availability of data within the system, such as when you need to take the corpus offline without having to delete the corpus.